KenobySky/tsm-ga-solver/README.md

 *Authors: André V Lopes and Robin Stumm*

 Using Mr Jeff Heaton Book, we used the code of the genetic algorithm chapter and changed the view to libGDX and made it more didactic for students.
-Its possible to see the algorithm running, save samples, make benchmarks and even run it in android devices!
+Its possible to see the algorithm running, save samples, make benchmarks.

+This Project runs on desktop devices with java installed and Android 2.2+ with OpenGL 2.0+ capabilities.

 To make the program as didactic as possible, picture 1 shows the following parameters of the algorithm that can be changed: